-- 10. The estimated volume of recoverable free product present, how the volume was calculated, recoverable volume, and estimated recovery time.
-A recovery test based upon ASTM E2856 12: Standard Guide for Estimation of LNAPL Transmissivity may give an estimate of recoverability.
-In some cases, a pilot test using soil vapor extraction may also be appropriate. - 11.
-Identification of all water lines, regardless of construction material, within the area of free product.
+10. The estimated volume of recoverable free product present, how the volume was calculated, recoverable volume, and estimated recovery time.
+A recovery test based upon ASTM E2856 - 12: Standard Guide for Estimation of LNAPL Transmissivity may give an estimate of recoverability.
+In some cases, a pilot test using soil vapor extraction may also be appropriate.

+11. Identification of all water lines, regardless of construction material, within the area of free product.
 A water line shall be considered within the area of free product if it is located within the boundary of the free product plume as defined by wells unless it can be demonstrated that no LNAPL exists within 10 feet (horizontally or vertically) of the water line and the LNAPL is not migrating nor is likely to migrate.
 Water lines within the area of free product must be relocated unless there is no other option and the department has approved an alternate plan of construction.

-Free Product Recovery Reports (FPRRs) must be submitted to the DNR monthly on DNR Form 542-1424.
+Free Product Recovery Reports (FPRRs) must be submitted to the DNR monthly on DNR Forms 542-1424 and 542-1425, which are available on the DNR UST webpage.
 Reports must be received by the DNR within 15 days following the reporting month.
 Free Product Recovery Reports may be submitted electronically or hard copies mailed to the DNR.
 Electronic copies of the completed report forms should be submitted to ust.rbcasoftwaremtbe@dnr.iowa.gov.
 If a report is submitted electronically a hard copy does not need to be mailed.